MS In Data Science

 Choose from a variety of electives, including Computer Forensics, Bayesian Analysis, Introduction to Artificial Intelligence, and Programming Languages.

-If you do not have previous coursework in these subjects, you’ll take four bridge courses that will serve as a foundation for your data science courses, and you can complete the program in 12 months.
-If you plan to enroll in the bridge courses, you won’t take the placement exam until after completing this coursework.
+If you do not have previous coursework in these subjects, you’ll take four bridge courses that will serve as a foundation for your data science courses, and you can complete the program in 12-24 months depending on whether you’re enrolled full or part-time.
+Passing the bridge courses with a 3.0 GPA is required to continue on in the program.

 Bridge courses (16 credits if required)